Roulette (album): Background

-Singles
+Promotion

 The release of Roulette was preceded by "I Can," the band's comeback single.
 The track served as the United Kingdom's entry for the Eurovision Song Contest 2011, which was held in Düsseldorf, Germany.
 It came 11th in the contest, scoring 100 points.
 The single was released on 1 May 2011 as a digital download, with the physical release the day after.
 It reached the top ten in Austria, Germany, and Switzerland and peaked at number 16 on the UK Singles Chart, becoming Blue's lowest-charting single in the United Kingdom up to then.
 "I Can" was later included as an international bonus track on Roulette.

-On 4 January 2013, "Hurt Lovers" was released as the album's lead single in German-speaking Europe – three weeks prior to the release of Roulette there.
+On 22 June 2012, the band premiered "Hurt Lovers" during a concert in China.
+On 4 January 2013, the song was released as the album's lead single in German-speaking Europe – three weeks prior to the release of Roulette there.
 The creators of the German film Break Up Man (2013) had approached the band, and asked if the song could be used as the official theme for the film.
 Thus, the track received an early release, before being released across the world later that year.
 While the song became another top ten success in Germany, peaking at number seven on the German Singles Chart, it reached number 70 in the United Kingdom only.
+In promotion of the song, the band performed it live on Vocea României on 4 December 2012, as well as embarking on an acoustic radio tour across six cities in Germany.

-"Without You" was released as the second single from the album on 16 May 2013 only in German-speaking Europe.
-The music video premiered the same day.
-"Break My Heart" was released as the third single from the album on 29 June for radio premiere and 5 August 2013 for digital download.
-The single was released as official single only in Germany and promotional radio single on United Kingdom.
-The music video was premiered on 18 August.
-The song was released as the third single in the United Kingdom as part of the Roulette Summer Edition EP on 2 September 2013.
-"Broken" and "Ayo" were released as the fourth and fifth single in the United Kingdom and Ireland on 2 February 2014.
+Released exclusively in German-speaking Europe, "Without You" served as the album’s second single on 16 May 2013, with its music video premiering the same day.
+"Break My Heart"' was released as the album's third single, premiering on radio on 29 June 2013 and becoming available for digital download on 5 August.
+It was officially released as a single only in Germany, while in the United Kingdom it served as a promotional radio single.
+The music video premiered on 18 August.
+In the United Kingdom, the track was later included as the third single on the Roulette summer edition EP, released on 2 September 2013.
+"Broken" and "Ayo" were released simultaneously as the fourth and fifth singles in the United Kingdom and Ireland on 2 February 2014.
 The music video for "Broken" premiered on 31 January 2013.
+From May to December 2013, Blue embarked on the European Roulette Tour.